sunmkim/lfc-tweet-analysis/README.md

 <br><br>
 3) Liverpool
-![Alt text](https://raw.github.com/kimasx/lfc-tweet-analysis/master/assets/liverpool_map.png "Liverpool Map")
+![Alt text](https://raw.github.com/kimasx/lfc-tweet-analysis/master/assets/liverpool_map.png "Liverpool Map") In Liverpool city, much of the tweets were posted from the city center, as well as a few around Anfield.
+Since this was an away match for Liverpool FC on a Monday, it is more likely that many spectators tweeted about the game in their offices.

 ## Code Overview
 Let us now examine in detail the four python files mentioned.